Craspedacusta sowerbii: Form

 C. sowerbii medusae are about 20–25 mm (approximately 1 in.) in diameter, somewhat flatter than a hemisphere, and very delicate, when fully grown.
 They have a whorl of up to 400 tentacles tightly packed around the bell margin.
 Hanging down from the center of the inside of the bell is a large stomach structure called a manubrium, with a mouth-opening with four frilly lips.
 Circulation of nutrients is facilitated by four radial canals which originate at the edges of the stomach (manubrium), and which are also connected to a ring canal, located near the bell margin.
 Most of the body is transparent or translucent, with a whitish or greenish tinge.
 The (usually) four large flat sex organs (gonads) are attached to the four radial canals, and are usually opaque white.
 The many tentacles each contain thousands of cells called cnidocytes, which contain nematocysts (also known as cnidocysts), and are used to capture prey and pass it to the mouth.
 Food is taken in the mouth opening, and waste is finally expelled out of the same opening.

 Habitat and distribution

 C. sowerbii is native to the Yangtze basin in China, but has been introduced on every continent except for Antarctica.
-It can be found in most American states (no reports yet from Montana, Wyoming, North Dakota, South Dakota, Alaska or Hawaii) and most Canadian provinces (no reports yet from Alberta or Saskatchewan).

 It is usually found in calm, freshwater reservoirs, lakes, impoundments, gravel pits or quarries.
 It has also been seen in slow-moving backwaters of river systems such as the Allegheny River, the Ohio River and the Tennessee River in the United States and the Wang Thong River of Thailand.
 It is not generally seen in fast flowing streams or rivers.

 The medusa's appearance is sporadic and unpredictable from year to year.
 It is not uncommon for C. sowerbii to appear in a body of water where it had never been documented before, in very large numbers, and its appearance may even be reported on the local news.

-On August 21, 2010, C. sowerbii was spotted and captured on the northwest corner of Falcon Lake in Manitoba, Canada.
-Scientists believe this was due to a heat wave in the Whiteshell Provincial Park area.
-It is proposed the C. sowerbii came to Falcon Lake on waterfowl originating from Star Lake, Manitoba, Canada.
-Falcon Lake along with Star Lake remain the only two confirmed sightings of C. sowerbii in Manitoba.

-C. sowerbii has been seen in Pennsylvanian lakes and reservoirs including Marsh Creek Lake, Downingtown/Eagle, PA Turnpike/Rt 100/Rt 401, SR 282 (2007,2008).